 Petoro has a values base which is integrated in its business activities.
-The objective of these values is to provide the company and its employees with a shared platform for attitudes and actions in Petoro.
-The company's core values are dynamic, responsible, inclusive and bold.
+The purpose of these values is to provide the company and its employees with a shared basis for attitudes and actions in Petoro.
+The company’s core values are dynamic, responsible, inclusive and bold.

-Petoro's main duties are specified in Chapter 11 of the Petroleum Act and the company's articles of association, and are defined in more detail by the Ministry of Petroleum and Energy in the annual letter of assignment.
+Petoro’s main duties are specified in Chapter 11 of the Petroleum Act and the company’s articles of association, and are defined in more detail by the Ministry of Petroleum and Energy in the annual assignment letter.

 The objective of the company is, on behalf of the state and at the expense and risk of the state, to be responsible for the commercial aspects related to the State’s Direct Financial Involvement in petroleum activities on the Norwegian Continental Shelf (NCS), and associated activities.